-Pre-Award materials must be submitted by the given deadline.
+Pre-Award materials must be submitted by the stated deadline.
 Failure to respond in a timely manner and/or failure to submit the documents and certifications by the deadline may result in the grant offer being rescinded.

-If your application is not selected, it will remain on a hold list for consideration in the event that additional funding becomes available later in the year.
+If your application is not selected, it will remain on a hold list for consideration if additional funding becomes available later in the year.
 This has happened several times in past application cycles.